 Located south of Greenville, Mississippi, on Highway 1, the three-story facility provides over 75,000 square feet of assignable space.
-The GHEC houses (18) eighteen classrooms, (2) two distance learning classrooms, (2) two media centers, a multi-purpose room, an instructional resource center, five computer labs, (2) two art classrooms, science labs (nursing, A&P, chemistry, physics, and biology), as well as (35) thirty-five offices.
+The GHEC houses (18) eighteen classrooms, (2) two distance learning classrooms, (2) two media centers, a multi-purpose room, an instructional resource center, five computer labs, (2) two art classrooms, science labs (nursing, A&P, chemistry, physics, and biology), as well as the Physical Therapist Assistant program and thirty-five offices.